joakimk/toniq/README.md

 # NOTE: Readme driven development below, this means this tool does not nessesaraly do what it says below yet.
-Using this to think though the design on a high level before coding.

-Also, not sure if this idea will pan out, or if I find something that fullfills my goals somewhere else before then.

 Exqueue
 =======